yuzawa-san/googolplex-theater/README.md

 ## Usage

-The cast configuration is defined in `./conf/cast_config.json`.
+The configuration is defined in `./conf/config.yml` and `./conf/devices.yml`.
 The location of your configuration can be customized using a command line argument.
 The file is automatically watched for changes.
 Some example use cases involve using cron and putting your config under version control and pulling from origin periodically, or downloading from S3/web, or updating using rsync/scp.